jessepav/lacygoill-wiki-backup/vim/mapping.md

 ##
 ## How to use a chord with the meta modifier in my mappings?

-If you use Nvim,  you don't need anything special; you can  write `<M-x>` in the lhs of a mapping without any issue.

 If you use gVim,  you don't need anything special either, but  you need at least the patch [8.2.0851][3].